 A Walt Disney World vacation is already needlessly complicated and convoluted (even if many fans enjoy the planning, that’s not true of casual guests who find it overwhelming), so it behooves Disney to simplify the process where possible.
 In short, it’s entirely possible to achieve the same gains among tourists without Park Pass.

 We’ve witnessed this firsthand.
 On days when weather is unseasonably nice, a new special event begins, something debuts, or there’s some other unexpected draw, Annual Passholder visitation can spike.
 This can result in long lines at the parking toll booths, bag check, the turnstiles, and (obviously) higher crowds within the park.
-As Central Florida’s population has exploded (something that may cease to be true going forward), this has been exacerbated.
+As Central Florida’s population has exploded, this has been exacerbated.

 In concluding, we’ll once again offer the caveat that this is entirely speculative and we could be totally wrong.
-Walt Disney World has been way more conservative during the reopening than we would’ve expected.
-With more guest feedback and observing Universal’s comparative success, we can’t help but wonder if that approach changes sooner rather than later.
-What Disney has done thus far has achieved mixed results and staying the current course until September 2021 would mean essentially writing off the entirety of the coming fiscal year.
+Walt Disney World has been way more conservative during the last few years than we would’ve expected.
+With more guest feedback and increased staffing to facilitate more reopening, we can’t help but wonder if that approach changes.
+What Disney has done thus far has achieved mixed results, but staying the current course until after Spring Break 2023 does make sense.

 Do you expect the Disney Park Pass reservation system to be retired at some point, or continue forever?
-When do you expect Park Hopping to return in some capacity?
-Do you agree or disagree that it’ll likely come back sooner rather than later?
 Think Walt Disney World regrets requiring resort guests and theme park ticket holders to use Park Pass?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!